You are using an outdated Browser like Internet Explorer 9 or lower. Unfortunately your Browser is unable to show this website correctly.

 thanks to JC Moglia

-from book "Cured: The Tale Of Two Imaginary Boys" by Lol Tolhurst
+from the book "Cured: The Tale Of Two Imaginary Boys" by Lol Tolhurst

 To support the release of our single “Killing An Arab” backed with “10:15 Saturday Night,” [Fiction Records label head Chris] Parry had booked us for a solid month of gigs, including dates at the Nashville Room, the Hope And Anchor, and the Marquee.
 This was the holy trinity of London’s constellation of clubs, of which the Marquee was its brightest star.